MarkusAP98/MarkusAP98/README.md

 - 👋 Hi, I’m @MarkusAP98
 - 👀 I’m interested in frontend web development
-- 🌱 I’m currently learning html css and JS
+- 🌱 I’m currently learning html css JS bootstrap and React
 - 💞️ I’m looking to collaborate on anyone that would like to learn frontend with me

 <!---